Chicken Cordon Bleu Casserole

 A simple way to enjoy the flavors of swiss cheese, ham and chicken but without all the fuss.
 Turn this blue ribbon iconic dish into Chicken Cordon Bleu Casserole - same classic flavor of Dijon mustard, white wine sauce paired with swiss and ham.

 Deconstructing classic dishes and dumping everything into a casserole dish is an easy way of getting that sought after flavor but without the hassle and mess.
-Chicken Cordon Bleu Casserole is one of those dishes – just like my skillet lasagna or pizza casserole.
+Chicken Cordon Bleu Casserole is one of those dishes – just like my tried and true lasagna or pizza casserole.

 No need to stuff, roll and bread your chicken with this chicken cordon bleu recipe.
 Instead we add our chicken and ham to a casserole dish and top it a creamy white wine sauce and top with Swiss cheese.
 It’s comfort food at it’s finest, an easy weeknight dinner you can make, and you won’t even miss the breading!